MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/ona-metric-calculations.md

 Influence Index as a centrality measure in social networks can be used as a measure of a node’s potential influence on opinions of the network or as an estimate of social status.
 Basically, Influence Index counts the number and quality of edges coming into a node.

-* **Employee level**: By this definition, the calculations use the relative collaboration time between individuals as the weights of the edges in our determination of PageRank for a node.
+* **Employee level**: The calculations use the relative collaboration time between individuals as the weights of the edges in our determination of PageRank for a node.

 * **Group level**: For group metrics, the Influence Index is the number and quality of edges coming into the group.
 Intra-group connections do not contribute to the Influence Index for the group.
 The network is collapsed into group nodes where the edge weights between groups is the sum of the individual node weights connecting the two groups.
 This group graph then forms a new adjacency matrix A_G which is fed into the original Influence Index algorithm described in the previous section.